ajhoffman1229/ajhoffman1229.github.io/_teaching/2015-spring-teaching-1.md

 location: "Williamsburg, VA"
 ---

-I led undergraduate students in completing experiments in organic synthesis as a co-teaching assistant with a master's student in the department.
+I led undergraduate students in completing experiments in organic synthesis as a co-teaching assistant with a master's student in the department during the Spring semester.
+The laboratory courses were overseen by Jeffrey Molloy.